Using the "Like" Operator in the Salesforce Connector

 tfaforms.net/FORM_ID?acctnum=%25%%tfa_1%%%25

-By adding on the %25's around the %%tfa_1%% alias, you are encoding the wildcard % signs into the URL so that the Like operator will function as expected.
+By adding on the %25's around the %%tfa_1%% alias, you are encoding the wildcard % signs into the URL so that the "Like" operator will function as expected.
 If you only wanted to add the wildcard % sign to the beginning or end of the query, then you could remove whichever %25 is no longer needed.

 If you were sending out your prefilling link through a Salesforce email template, then you would need to replace the %%tfa_1%% in the link above with your Salesforce merge label: